 That was day one at Faith Bible Church.
 That was also the day that we realized we had found the place we wanted to call our church home.
-In the three years that have come and gone since then we have built countless relationships with a number of different people in different seasons of life.
+In the five years that have come and gone since then we have built countless relationships with a number of different people in different seasons of life.
 We have found mentors in older couples who have years and wisdom to share.
 There are seasoned parents who are always ready and willing to come alongside you with encouragement and understanding.
 I have met so many wonderful women who have become so dear to me; we get together for coffee, prayer, rich conversation, and always more than a few laughs.
 There have been dinner parties, barbecues, birthdays, and game nights.
 There have also been seminars, prayer meetings, growth groups, and Bible studies.
 It has been a joy and a blessing to experience fellowship in such a true and meaningful way.

 As we approach the holiday season, specifically entering the month of November, the idea of thankfulness and gathering has been pressed upon my heart.
 Like 1 Chronicles 16:8 says, “Oh give thanks to the Lord; call upon his name; make known his deeds among the peoples!”
 I find that this time of year gets me excited for thanksgiving and fellowship.
 When a person arrives and tries to get lost in the crowd, it feels like an even more joyful time to be seeking them out and welcoming them into the fold.
 For those who are just walking through those doors for the first time, maybe a bit weary and apprehensive, that sense of belonging can be such an important and determining factor in deciding if they come back.
 We have a unique opportunity to reach out and let people know that we see them and we are happy to have them join us!